Birx: U.S. needs a 'breakthrough' on antigen testing to aid in re-opening

-WASHINGTON — White House Coronavirus Task Force coordinator Dr. Deborah Birx told NBC News' "Meet the Press" Sunday that while the coronavirus trends give her “great hope” for slow re-openings over the next few months, many of the social distancing measures that have upended American life will be a constant fixture through the summer.
+WASHINGTON — Dr. Deborah Birx, the White House Coronavirus Task Force coordinator, told NBC News' "Meet the Press" Sunday that while the coronavirus trends give her “great hope” for slow re-openings over the next few months, many of the social distancing measures that have upended American life will be a constant fixture through the summer.

 But she added that there needs to be a significant breakthrough with antigen testing, which can discover whether someone had already had the virus and can help “screen large numbers of individuals quickly.”